sdasgup3/PLDI-2020-Artifact-Evaluation/README.md

 does NOT affect the soundness of the summary generation process.

 #### Batch runs
-The goal of the entire SIV pipeline is to genarate the file `Output/test-z3.py` [an example](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/tests/single_instruction_translation_validation/mcsema/register-variants/adcq_r64_r64/Output/test-z3.py) encoding the verification conditions, which is then dispatched (using Make
+The goal of the entire SIV pipeline is to generate the file `Output/test-z3.py` [an example](https://github.com/sdasgup3/validating-binary-decompilation/blob/master/tests/single_instruction_translation_validation/mcsema/register-variants/adcq_r64_r64/Output/test-z3.py) encoding the verification conditions, which is then dispatched (using Make